rwakos/algorithms-php/README.md

 In this repo, I will code and test some of the common algorithms using PHP and PHPUnit, feel free to comment...

-Among the tests you will find: Anagram, Fibonacci, Fizzbuzz, IntReverse, LinkedList, Node, Palindrome, PrimeNumbers, Pyramid, RotateMatrix, SquareRotated45, SquaresInRange, Steps, StringReverse...
+Among the tests you will find: Anagram, BubbleSort, Fibonacci, Fizzbuzz, InsertSort, IntReverse, LinkedList, MergeSort, Node, Palindrome, PrimesNumbers, Pyramid, RotateMatrix, SquareRotated45, SquaresInRange, Steps, StringReverse...

 ### Install
 composer install